Skip to main content

 Project Description

-Universal Design for Learning (UDL) resonates with CTE teachers, the majority of whom come to teaching from industry.
+Universal Design for Learning (UDL) resonates with CTE teachers, the majority of whom arrive at a career in education from industry.
 To these educators, key concepts such as relevance, mentorship, and autonomy already align closely with the teaching strategies in CTE classrooms.
 UDL is also empowering for CTE educators because it equips them with the research-based strategies they can use to talk about learning and teaching whether or not they have the same pedagogical knowledge as their peers.
-As one manufacturing teacher states:

 UDL breaks down barriers for educators in CTE because it provides a common language that works across programs or content areas.
 Using UDL, CTE educators can discuss curriculum, lesson design, student engagement, and assessment strategies whether they teach the same subject or not.